Part I: Berlin, Germany (January – February)

 A Macalester College German Studies faculty member serves as resident director in Vienna.

-- In Berlin, students stay with fellow German learners in a dormitory setting.
+- In Berlin, students stay either with fellow German learners in a dormitory setting or in a homestay.

 - In Vienna, students live in suite apartments in a dormitory with a single room with a private bathroom and share a kitchenette with three other students.